okx/js-wallet-sdk/README.md

 ## Security

-If you find security risks, it is recommended to feedback through the following channels and get your reward! submit on HackerOne platform https://hackerone.com/okg?type=team Or on our OKX feedback submission page > security bugs https://www.okx.com/feedback/submit## License
+If you find security risks, it is recommended to feedback through the following channels and get your reward! submit on HackerOne platform https://hackerone.com/okg Or on our OKX feedback submission page > security bugs https://www.okx.com/feedback/submit

 ## License